 A Forgotten Memorial Day: The Feast of Pentecost

-Monday was Memorial Day in the U.S. But there is another memorial day this weekend that commemorates one of the most momentous days in all of history.
+Monday is Memorial Day in the U.S. But there is another memorial day this weekend that commemorates one of the most momentous days in all of history.

 The unique feast of counting

 In Leviticus 23 God gave Israel a list of special observances that He declared “the feasts of the LORD” (verse 2).
 These festivals were to be observed by God’s people as “holy convocations” (verse 2).
 This meant that God expected His people to assemble together on these days to worship and learn about Him.

 The third festival in this list was unique.
 Instead of having a fixed date, the date of its observance is based on counting: “You shall count for yourselves from the day after the Sabbath [during the Days of Unleavened Bread], from the day that you brought the sheaf of the wave offering: seven Sabbaths shall be completed.
 Count fifty days to the day after the seventh Sabbath” (verses 15-16).